U.S. national shot dead in Saudi capital Riyadh

-RIYADH A gunman killed a U.S. national and wounded another in the Saudi capital of Riyadh on Tuesday, officials said, heightening Western concerns over security in the world's top oil exporter as regional unrest rises.
+RIYADH A Saudi Arabian gunman killed a U.S. national and wounded another in the capital Riyadh on Tuesday, officials said, heightening Western concerns over security in the world's top oil exporter as regional unrest rises.

-Police later shot and wounded an assailant and then arrested him, said a statement from the police, carried by state media.
-The apprehended man worked at the same company as the two victims and had recently been dismissed from his job, Saudi Arabia's embassy in Washington said in a statement.
+Police later shot and wounded an assailant and then arrested him, said a statement from the police carried by state media.
+No motive for the attack was given, but a source familiar with the situation said the gunman may have been taking revenge after being sacked from his job.

 "The attack resulted in the killing of one person and wounding another and it turned out they were of American citizenship," the police statement said.

-Interior Ministry spokesman Major General Mansour Turki said an investigation was under way into what appeared to be the first killing in years of a Westerner in Saudi Arabia.
+Interior Ministry spokesman Major General Mansour Turki said an investigation was under way into what appeared to be the first killing of a Westerner in Saudi Arabia in years.

-The Saudi Embassy statement identified the man arrested by police as Abdulaziz Fahad Abdulaziz Alrashid, and said he was a dual Saudi-American citizen who was born in Washington state in July 1990.

-"Alrashid worked at the same company as the victims, and was recently dismissed from his job due to drug-related issues," the statement said.
+The source familiar with the situation said the assailant had recently been dismissed from his job and believed that one of the victims had been responsible for his firing.

-The Americans worked for Vinnell Arabia, a local affiliate of U.S. defense company Northrop Grumman Corporation which provides training and support services to the Saudi Arabian National Guard, said U.S. State Department spokeswoman Jen Psaki.
+The Americans worked for Vinnell Arabia, a local affiliate of U.S. defence company Northrop Grumman Corporation which provides training and support services to the Saudi Arabian National Guard, U.S. State Department spokeswoman Jen Psaki said.

 MILITANCY

-With tensions in the region heightened because of conflicts in Syria and Iraq, and with Saudi officials concerned about rising domestic militancy, security at Western compounds is being stepped up.
+With tensions in the region heightened due to conflicts in Syria and Iraq, and with Saudi officials concerned about rising domestic militancy, security at Western compounds is being stepped up.

 "We will be heightening security around our compound," said the manager of a Western residential compound in Riyadh.